Scholarships

 Scholarships in your home country

 It is worth checking whether any scholarships are available in your home country.
 For example, American students can apply for a Fulbright scholarship and there is an EU-South Africa Scholarship Programme available to South African students.
 Your country may offer similar grants.
 For more information or application forms, contact your local Dutch embassy or ask your current higher educational institution.
 The Grantfinder website also provides some useful information on scholarships.
-This website is part of the Netherlands Organisation for International Cooperation in Higher Education (Nuffic).
+This website is part of the Netherlands Organisation for International Cooperation in Higher Education (Nuffic), as it contains detailed information regarding this scholarship programme.